HandsOnDataViz/book/docs/HandsOnDataViz.md

 [place name geocoding at the Datawrapper Academy](https://academy.datawrapper.de/article/193-symbol-location-accuracy-using-addresses-place-names).

+TODO: DECIDE whether to keep basemap or change to one of the others that now reflect DC.
+DECIDE whether to mention other types of codes recognized by Datawrapper, which vary with map type, such as FIPS and ANSI.

 1. Go to *File &gt; Download* in CSV format to save the data to your local computer.